 Before creating an Instagram account, it’s important to understand how it all works.
 Unlike Twitter and Facebook, you cannot post to Instagram from a desktop computer.

 Instagram relies on high-quality photos to tell a story.
 Because mobile devices are optimized for taking and uploading photos easily, you download the app onto your smartphone or tablet to start sharing.
 Unlike Facebook and Twitter, every post requires a photo.
+You could also buy organic instagram followers.

 To set up an account, download the Instagram app to your mobile device or set it up on the Instagram website (although you won’t be able to post anything on desktop).